COCHITUATE RAIL TRAIL:

 To start from the Navy Yard Field parking lot in Natick [Southern End]; From the junction of Routes 9 & 27 in North Natick follow Route 27 south for 0.8 miles.
 Turn right on Washington Ave.
 The park is on your left.

-The Cochituate Rail Trail follows the old Saxonville Branch rail line from the Village of Saxonville in Framingham to an active Boston to Worcester commuter line in Natick Center.
+The Cochituate Rail Trail follows the old Saxonville Branch rail line from the Village of Saxonville in Framingham Southeast, to an active Boston to Worcester commuter line in Natick Center.
 Built in 1846, the historic Saxonville Branch was used to construct the dam for Lake Cochituate, which supplied water to the City of Boston from 1848 to 1951.
 The line also serviced the textile mills of Saxonville until 1973.
 See; COCHITUATE RAIL TRAIL; NATICK or FRIENDS OF SAXONVILLE for more information.

-Note; This is the Wonder Bread Spur Trail which travels 0.2 miles west to Speen St.
+Note; This is the Wonder Bread Spur Trail which travels West, 0.2 miles to Speen St.

-Option A; Continue on-road along Concord St, which becomes Elm St, north up hill to where the Weston Aqueduct Trail crosses the road after 1.1 miles.
+Option A: Continue North, on-road along Concord St, which becomes Elm St, up hill to where the Weston Aqueduct Trail crosses the road after 1.1 miles

 HH